ethan-berman/student-alcohol/Max/index.md

 ### Here we compile the student alcohol comsumption data from different datasets and other interesting sources.

 ## Max's Webpage:
-I am interested in examining the different drinking and drug habits of people in different countries in comparison to the U.S.
+I am interested in examining the role of drinking and academic and family life influence in college.
+To start the examinations I am going to use a student-alcohol consumption dataset that took place in [Portugal](https://www.kaggle.com/uciml/student-alcohol-consumption?select=student-por.csv).
+My first major investigation is going to look into the correlations between drinking and family home-life.
 ## Visualizations:
 [Student Alcohol Consumption Visual](Visualizations)